-In our model, entrenchment naturally occurs, but it happens long after the moment where sediments reach the model boundaries (Fig. 3 and 4).
-This is different from Pepin et al (2010) since, in their experiments, autogenic

-- 20 entrenchment occurred precisely when the sediment reached the free border.
+In our model, entrenchment naturally occurs, but it happens long after the moment when sediments reach the model boundaries (Figs. 3 and 4).
+This is different from Pepin et al. (2010) since autogenic entrenchment occurred precisely when the sediment reached the free border in their experiments.
 We suspect that this difference comes from the lateral erosion included in our modelling and absent in the simulations of Pepin et al. (2010).
 Lateral erosion limits the incision by fostering lateral migration and channel widening.
 Although our modelling seems more realistic, the comparison of this prediction with natural settings is not straightforward because boundary conditions are likely to change over time (e.g. Harvey, 2002).
-Consistently with the findings of Pepin et al. (2010) and Nicholas and Quine - 25 (2007), all our models that predict autogenic entrenchment use a significant critical shear stress (entrainment threshold).
-We suspect this threshold to control part of the incision magnitude and the delay between the moment when sediment reach the free border and the moment when incision occurs.
+Consistent with the findings of Pepin et al. (2010) and Nicholas and Quine (2007), all our models that predict autogenic entrenchment use a significant critical shear stress (entrainment threshold).
+We suspect this threshold to control part of the incision magnitude and the delay between the moment when sediment reaches the free border and the moment when incision occurs.
 This aspect should be further evaluated by varying the critical shear stress in other experiments.